Macrometacorp/docs/docs/cep/query-guide/query.md

 You can use the `WHERE` or `HAVING` clauses to filter the incoming data stream based on a specific field value.

-For example, to select only the customer data where the `age` field is greater than 30, you could use the following query:
+For example, to select only customer data where the `age` field is greater than 30, you could use the following query:

 ```sql
 INSERT INTO OutputStream